Bollywood Diaries

 Bollywood Diaries is a 2016 Indian Hindi-language drama film written and directed by K.D.Satyam.
-It features Raima Sen, Salim Diwan, and Ashish Vidyarthi, along with Karuna Pandey and Vineet Kumar Singh.
+It features Raima Sen, Salim Diwan, and Ashish Vidyarthi as the main characters, along with Karuna Pandey and Vineet Kumar Singh.
 Produced by Dr. Sattar Diwan, the film was released on 26 February 2016.

 Plot

 The story revolves around three unrelated individuals – Rohit (Salim Diwan), a man working at a call-center in Delhi, Vishnu (Ashish Vidyarthi), a retired middle-aged government servant from Bhilai, and Imli (Raima Sen), a prostitute from Sonagachi, Kolkata.
-All three aspire to become Bollywood actors, and each of them undergoes several hardships in their struggle to breakthrough the industry.
+All three aspire to become Bollywood actors, and each of them undergoes several hardships in their struggle to get a breakthrough in the industry.
 The movie shows the passion and madness of common individuals trying to realize their dreams in Bollywood.